-According to a theoretical analysis, youth ages 12-15 can reach the same BAC after consuming three to four drinks within 2 hours as people age 18 or older who consume four to five drinks during this same time period (Donovan, 2009).
+According to a theoretical analysis, youth ages 12-15 can reach the same BAC after consuming three to four drinks within 2 hours as people aged 18 or older who consume four to five drinks during this same time period (Donovan, 2009).
 This suggests that binge and heavy alcohol use may be even more of a problem than what is reflected in survey data and that it may be particularly dangerous for younger adolescents.

-In 2021, 48.6 percent of underage people who drank reported having consumed three or more drinks on a single occasion.
-Twenty-two and a half percent of underage youth had consumed five or more drinks, and 4.6 percent had consumed nine or more drinks (Exhibit 2.11; CBHSQ, 2023).
+In 2021-2022, 48.7 percent of underage people who drank reported having consumed three or more drinks on a single occasion.
+More than 20 percent (22.2) of underage youth had consumed five or more drinks, and 4.9 percent had consumed nine or more drinks (Exhibit 2.11; CBHSQ, 2024).